Cosmicflows-4: Data Availability

 \section{Data Availability}

-We presented all data underlying this article in three Appendix tables.
-The complete versions of these tables are available within the public domain of the Extragalactic Distance Database (EDD: \url{https://edd.ifa.hawaii.edu/dfirst.php}) where Table~\ref{tab:individual_galaxies} is called ``All CF4 Individual Distances", Table~\ref{tab:galaxy_groups} is called ``All CF4 Groups", and Table~\ref{tab:group_vpec} is called ``CF4 All Group Velocities".
+We presented all data underlying this article in three tables in the Appendix.
+The complete versions of these tables are available within the public domain of the Extragalactic Distance Database (EDD: \url{https://edd.ifa.hawaii.edu/dfirst.php}) where Table~\ref{tab:individual_galaxies} is called All CF4 Individual Distances, Table~\ref{tab:galaxy_groups} is called All CF4 Groups, and Table~\ref{tab:group_vpec} is called CF4 All Group Velocities.